Let's blog with Pelican

 Key points:

-• Do every work in dev branch.
+- Do every work in

-• Do not touch blog-build or master.
+devbranch. - Do not touch

-• and master is the branch that Github will access to show my website.
+masteris the branch that Github will access to show my website. - So, manage the source (and outputs) only in

 Local dev

-1. Activate the right conda env with pelican library
+- Activate the right conda env with

 conda activate my-blog